 The same is true for Reality TV.
 One episode of Hoarders is great.
 More than that might leave you scarred for life.

 If you’re like me, there are probably countless TV shows that you thought looked good when they originally aired, but that you never got around to watching.
 Too much other good stuff to watch, an unseemly time slot or (far less likely) an actual life to lead.
 Those are the shows that I like to look for.
 I troll the TV section of Netflix, looking for just those series.
 Sometimes I’m disappointed, but sometimes I fall into something really fun like Jericho.
 It wasn’t new, but it was pretty good.
 I binged it with my son and we have no regrets.
 Don’t be put off by things that only lasted a few seasons – most shows know how to properly wrap up rather than leaving viewers hanging when cancellation comes knocking.
 If not, a quick and casual perusal of reviews should make an unsatisfactory series conclusion evident and you can cross it off your list.

 Shame is Lame

 More than anything else, enjoy your binge viewing.
 You aren’t hurting anyone.
 It’s unlikely (except for the – very avoidable – work disruption) that you’re hurting yourself.
 There is some excellent TV out there just waiting for you.
-It’s a hell of a lot cheaper than going to a movie and better yet, you can do it in you pajamas.
+It’s a hell of a lot cheaper than going to a movie and better yet, you can do it in your pajamas.
 And share it with your family.
 The snobbish few out there who find TV too pedestrian for their high class entertainment needs have clearly never seen the final episode of Six Feet Under.
 Don’t let them rain on your parade.
-Watch responsibly, hold you head up his and be proud that you know the full names of each and every character in Leverage.
+Watch responsibly, hold your head up high and be proud that you know the full names of each and every character in Leverage.